 This group, appointed by the dean, oversees the quality and coherence of undergraduate academic programs.
-It examines the curriculum and makes recommendations to the faculty about degree requirements, the awarding of credit, grading policies, the establishment of new majors and minors, policy changes involving distribution requirements, and, in general, any College-wide regulation or procedure affecting academic programs.
+It examines the curriculum and makes recommendations to the faculty about undergraduate degree requirements, the awarding of credit, grading policies, the establishment of new majors and minors, policy changes involving distribution requirements, and, in general, any College-wide regulation or procedure affecting academic programs.
 The Curricular Policies Committee meets regularly during the academic year.
-Topics for new business should be sent to the associate dean for Undergraduate Academic Affairs.
+Topics for new business should be sent to the associate dean for Undergraduate Academic Affairs and the Assistant Dean for Curriculum and Assessment.